Proof verification

 Then, the contract verifies the BFT proofs.
 For each BFT proof:

-• The schedule version in the BFT proof header must match the schedule version held in the contract RAM;
+- The schedule version in the BFT proof header must match the schedule version held in the contract RAM;

-• The header of the block to prove is hashed, and is combined with the previous_bmroot and with the schedule hash to obtain the digest to sign;
+- The header of the block to prove is hashed, and is combined with the

-• The contract then verifies that the signature supplied for the BFT proof matches the digest to sign and the public key of the block producer from the schedule held in RAM.
+and with the schedule hash to obtain the digest to sign; - The contract then verifies that the signature supplied for the BFT proof matches the digest to sign and the public key of the block producer from the schedule held in RAM.

 In addition, the contract also verifies:

-• That the bmproofpath of each BFT proof is correct.
-The bmproofpath is a list of merkle branches that cryptographically connects the block to prove's ID with the first BFT proof merkle root, the first BFT proof ID with the second BFT proof merkle root, the second BFT proof ID with the third BFT proof merkle root, etc., ensuring that the BFT proofs are all part of the same chain, which includes the block to prove (see Proof of inclusion below),
+is a list of merkle branches that cryptographically connects the block to prove's ID with the first BFT proof merkle root, the first BFT proof ID with the second BFT proof merkle root, the second BFT proof ID with the third BFT proof merkle root, etc., ensuring that the BFT proofs are all part of the same chain, which includes the block to prove (see Proof of inclusion below), - That the number of BFT proofs is equal to 2/3 block producers in the schedule times 2 rounds (that yields 28 for a chain with 21 block producers),

-• That the BFT proofs are in sequential block number order,
+- That the BFT proofs are in sequential block number order,

-• And that each of the two rounds of proofs references the correct number of blocks, each signed by different block producers.
+- And that each of the two rounds of proofs references the correct number of blocks, each signed by different block producers.

 These steps allow us to verify that the block to prove has achieved irreversibility and that it is included in the chain, validated by a super majority of block producers.